RockLikeAmadeus/swe-toolbox/unorganized.md

 # Rust

-Come back to VS Code setup section!
+Come back to VS Code setup section of TypeScript to Rust book!
 TODO

 for all languages, create a (short as possible) example code file that's just hello world with as many language features on display as possible, with comments, in a way that is easy to just grab syntax all from one place.
 For Rust, start with this for examples etc.: https://learnxinyminutes.com/docs/rust/